-When a call is made over the regular landline, circuits are opened from the location of the caller up to the other person.
-The entire circuit has to be kept open for the duration of the call, which is part of the reason why long-distance calls are more expensive.
-The more distance a call has to travel, the more number of circuits have to be opened and held up since no other call can travel the same route.
+When a call is sent over a regular landline circuits are opened from the location of the caller up to the other person.
+The entire circuit must be kept open for the duration of the call.
+This is the reasoning behind long-distance called being expensive.
+The greater distance a call travels, requires more circuits to be opened and held up since no other call can travel the same route.

-With VoIP, the human voice is converted into data packets and these packets are then sent to their destination.
-These packets don’t have to travel together and in fact, quite often take different routes to get there.
-They are then assembled back in the right order and converted into sound at the other end.
+With VoIP, the human voice is converted into data packets and these packets are sent to their destination.
+These packets quite often take different routes to get there.
+Once received they are assembled in the right order and converted into sound.

-Additionally there is no separate infrastructure required for VoIP, it utilizes the existing broadband are Internet connections that are already available.
-This allows VoIP operators to charge only a fraction of the price when compared to telephone carriers.
+Additionally, there is no separate infrastructure required for VoIP.
+This phone service utilizes the Internet connections that are already available.
+This allows VoIP operators to charge only a fraction of the price when compared to other telephone carriers.

 The Distinction Between Consumer and Business Lines

-Generally speaking, business and consumer lines have very clear distinctions.
+Business and consumer lines have clear distinctions.
 It is too expensive for an individual household to purchase or lease a business line.
 Suppose you work from home as a freelancer or run your small business from your garage.
-Even though you need certain business features to present a professional image to clients, the cost would have ensured that they remained out of reach.
+You need certain business features to present a professional image to clients, but the cost ensured that they remain out of reach.
+VoIP has the solution!

-VoIP erases this distinction or at least makes business features more affordable to small businesses and entrepreneurs.
+VoIP phone service erases this distinction, or at least makes business features more affordable to small businesses and entrepreneurs.
 In many cases, the only difference between consumer and enterprise VoIP service is the price or portfolio of features offered.
-There are quite a few vendors who cater exclusively to small businesses, entrepreneurs, startups and contractors by offering an optimal mix of business grade features at affordable prices.
+Vendors cater to small businesses, entrepreneurs, startups and contractors by offering a mix of business grade features at affordable prices.

 Power and Internet Requirements

-One of the biggest advantages of regular phone service is that the instruments do not require an external power source.
-Even if the power and Internet is knocked out, the phones will still work which can be invaluable during a disaster or emergency.
-Contrary to the above, VoIP requires both power and an Internet connection to make or receive calls.
+The biggest advantage of a regular phone service is the device does not require an external power source.
+Even if the power and Internet are knocked out, the phones will still work which can be invaluable during a disaster or emergency.
+Contrary to that above, VoIP phone service requires both power and an Internet connection to make or receive calls.

 Silo Versus Interoperability

-Landlines existed for a long time as a silo, separated from other digital services like email or instant messaging.
-In the early days of the Internet, this was not so much of a problem but over time online connectivity or rather cloud technology has become an integral part of workflows.
+Landlines previously were silos, separated from other digital services like email or instant messaging.
+When the Internet first popularized this was not a problem but over time online connectivity or rather cloud technology became an integral part of workflows.
 It meant that phone calls remained outside the new Internet and app ecosystem.
-VoIP bridges this divide by bringing phone calls to the same network as other forms of communication such as video, email, instant messaging, file transfer etc. Hosted VoIP systems are now integrated with many enterprise applications to enable easy data transfer and more efficient processes.
+VoIP phone service bridges this divide by connecting calls to the same network as video, email, instant messaging, file transfer and more!
+Hosted VoIP systems are now integrated with many enterprise applications to enable data transfer and more efficient processes.

-With the landline, users were pretty much restricted to use a single instrument that was fixed at a particular location.
+With the landline, users were pretty much restricted to use a single device at a fixed location.
 The phone number was attached to the physical location (through area codes) rather than the user.
 VoIP does things differently.
 Any phone number that you purchase is assigned to you and can be used to make calls from any compatible device.
 It means any device – desk phone, computer, mobile phone, tablets – can be used to make or receive calls.

-Since the number is not tied to a physical location, you can take it with you if you are moving or traveling.
-It is a particularly useful feature for enterprises is there is no need to wait for a technician to physically transfer lines from one place to another.
-As long as the network has Internet access, calls can be made from any device.
+The number is not tied to a physical location, so you always have it even if you are traveling.
+This feature is useful for enterprises because there is no wait.
+Just remember calls can be made from any device with Internet access.